1.32 FAQ-148 How Do I Insert Special Characters into Text Labels?

 - For existing text objects, the user can also choose to add special characters and formatting via the text object's Properties dialog box.

 To create a text label, click the Text tool on the Tools toolbar, then click at the point on the graph, worksheet, etc. where you want to add a label.
 You are now in "in-place" edit mode.

 - Choose a font and enter the Unicode 4-character hex code sequence (e.g. 03B8 for θ) and press ALT+X on your keyboard.

-- Right-click and choose Symbol Map.
-Set Font, as needed, leave Unicode checked, find your character and click Insert.
+- Right-click and choose Insert: Symbol Map (2022b or later) or in previous versions, just Symbol Map.
+Newer-version users choose your character from one of the dialog's tabs; or if using the advanced Symbol Map dialog (opens by default in older versions), set Font, as needed, leave Unicode checked, find your character and click Insert.
 Alternately, enter the 4-character Unicode sequence in the Go to Unicode box and click Insert.

 |Note: Prior to Origin 2018, Origin did not support Unicode.
 Therefore, if you working with 2018 or later and you plan to share your work with Origin users who are using pre-2018 versions of Origin you should (1) insert your Unicode characters using the Symbol Map (not the Character Map) and (2) be sure to check the Use escape notation check box at the bottom of the Symbol Map dialog.
 Lastly, save your project file as an OPJ file (not OPJU).

 - While in in-place edit mode, highlight the text that you want to bold, italicize, etc., then click the one of the buttons on the Format toolbar; or click the desired button then type your character(s).

 - Alternately, you can click to select an existing text object, then right-click and choose Properties.
 This puts you into the Text Object dialog box where you can use the upper panel to edit text or select text and click one of the format toolbar buttons above the edit box.